 Capacity is a much-used word when it comes to aviation wifi.
 Sean Cordone, Gogo’s VP of Satellite Communications, says: “Capacity is a measure of how much data can be transferred through our satellite networks.
-Adding capacity is the term we use to describe the process of growing our networks, to ensure a high-quality user experience is consistently delivered as demand for data grows along with subscriber growth.”
+Adding capacity is the term we use to describe the process of growing our networks, to ensure the high-quality user experience is consistently delivered as demand for data grows along with subscriber growth.”
 Mr Cordone says that satellite companies often measure capacity in terms of theoretical raw data available on any one given satellite.
 He adds: “You’ll often see satellite provider’s quote numbers like 100 Gbps of total capacity.
 These numbers are typically theoretical and sometimes include bandwidth reserved for remote home internet subscriptions.
 It also includes capacity in areas that serve no useful purpose for aviation.
 “It’s worth bearing in mind that most satellite companies serve many markets, so all the bandwidth is shared.
 “The total bandwidth calculations of certain satellites are also sometimes made using massive backyard satellite dishes, which greatly inflates the total capacity numbers.
 “To deliver performance, Gogo purchases capacity on satellites specifically to serve aviation and the unique areas around the world where planes fly.
 “What’s important for the in-flight connectivity market is that capacity to serve aviation.
 Still, capacity is a raw data measurement.
 You need a way to get that bandwidth to the seats in a usable way.
 “For that, we’ve developed innovative antenna designs and a highly specialised in-cabin network that includes a modem and wireless access points.”

 Inflight entertainment and especially connectivity is expensive to provide.
 What is the best way for airlines to monetise their IFE/IFEC service?

 Mr Cordone adds: “More and more free to passenger offerings are coming to the air, but different airlines will make different choices about what to give away to whom.
 “The trend is about driving internet enablement to every passenger through a mixture of services and distribution, and all of this is done within the construct of meeting the goals of airlines and their partners.
-“The biggest enabler of this trends is bandwidth abundance, and that means a world of possibilities.
+“The biggest enabler of these trends is bandwidth abundance, and that means a world of possibilities.
 “In addition to bandwidth, the other key enablers are systems integration and business model flexibility.
-“That brings us to multi-payer offerings, because we’ve clearly proven that a small percentage of the plane is willing to pay almost anything.
+“That brings us to multi-payer offerings because we’ve clearly proven that a small percentage of the plane is willing to pay almost anything.
 Everyone wants to be connected and that means evolving the model.
 “There will be more free-to-passenger offerings, some from airlines and some from third parties.
 We have created and will continue to create more and more levers:

-- Service – from messaging, to browsing to streaming
+- Service – from messaging to browsing to streaming

 - Pricing – free to all, free to some, tiered, paid